certbot/certbot/certbot/docs/contributing.rst

    git clone https://github.com/certbot/certbot

-If you're on macOS, we recommend you skip the rest of this section and instead run Certbot in Docker.
-You can find instructions for how to do this :ref:`here
-<docker-dev>`.
-If you're running on Linux, you can run the following commands to
-install dependencies and set up a virtual environment where you can run Certbot.
+If you're running on a UNIX-like OS, you can run the following commands to install dependencies and set up a virtual environment where you can run Certbot.

-Install the OS system dependencies required to run Certbot.
+Install and configure the OS system dependencies required to run Certbot.

 .. code-block:: shell